pooblic/pooplace/README.md

 ### Weaknesses
 - The support for the full canvas (all four pieces of it) was never fully implemented, and will require slight code adjustments to be used.
 On top of that, it's not asynchronous.
 - No proxies.
 It's inefficient, and slightly slower, but we did not have the time to implement it and, besides, this is a bot meant for mass use.
 What does it matter that some of your accounts are getting rate limited when there are hundreds of them?
 This aims to overtaken the enemy by exhaustion (in terms of account numbers), rather than by speed.
-- Skidded code from (https://github.com/rdeepak2002/reddit-place-script-2022)[another bot] for fetching the map.
+- Skidded code from [another bot](https://github.com/rdeepak2002/reddit-place-script-2022) for fetching the map.
 GraphQL?
 No, thanks, I'm good.

 ## Related tools
 What follows is a list of tools in this repo or others that may make using this less painful, or that were related to the project in some other way.
-- (https://gist.github.com/realfraze/3635e01551f33d1744219aa69edac68f)[cookiethief] is a simple script I wrote in the earliest stages of the bot, when login was still manual, to automating getting the Reddit bearer token from your browser.
+- [cookiethief](https://gist.github.com/realfraze/3635e01551f33d1744219aa69edac68f) is a simple script I wrote in the earliest stages of the bot, when login was still manual, to automating getting the Reddit bearer token from your browser.
 It has no purpose within this project anymore, but it may help you with other, less sophisticated bots.
 Note that you will also have to install the browser-cookie3 and pyjwt packages in order to use it.
-- (https://gist.github.com/realfraze/0930cb7042d3fca41b0ddf22f2ceec65)[login.py] is a script we used for testing logins, printing tokens and fetching account usernames.
+- [login.py](https://gist.github.com/realfraze/0930cb7042d3fca41b0ddf22f2ceec65) is a script we used for testing logins, printing tokens and fetching account usernames.
 I removed it from the repo because it was junk, but you can still get it from the link if you want to test or something.
 Note that it must be placed within this repo to work correctly.
-- (https://github.com/ItCameFr0mMars/RedditBotMaker)[RedditBotMaker] by ItCameFr0mMars is a (https://github.com/SeleniumHQ/selenium)[Selenium] (gross) script that creates new accounts and automatically feeds them to the botnet.
+- [RedditBotMaker](https://github.com/ItCameFr0mMars/RedditBotMaker) by ItCameFr0mMars is a [Selenium](https://github.com/SeleniumHQ/selenium) (gross) script that creates new accounts and automatically feeds them to the botnet.
 It's all hardcoded, but by changing a couple lines, you should be able to get it to run with your own instance of this.

 ## Credits
-- (https://github.com/WiredTombstone)[jj20051] for suggesting a fix to a bug that was causing Reddit to rate limit us.
+- [jj20051](https://github.com/WiredTombstone) for suggesting a fix to a bug that was causing Reddit to rate limit us.
 We would still be getting 429'd if it wasn't for him.
-- The authors of [https://github.com/rdeepak2002/reddit-place-script-2022](the other bot) for the map script.
+- The authors of [the other bot](https://github.com/rdeepak2002/reddit-place-script-2022) for the map script.
 I'm really not a fan of how they made their thing, but without their map-fetching code, this wouldn't have been possible.
-- The (https://discord.gg/9b9t)[9b9t] and [https://www.reddit.com/r/DragaliaLost/](Dragalia) communities for feeding the bot with an unholy amount of accounts, and in particular (https://github.com/ItCameFr0mMars)[ItCameFr0mMars] for throwing in more than anyone else.
+- The [9b9t](https://discord.gg/9b9t) and [Dragalia](https://www.reddit.com/r/DragaliaLost/) communities for feeding the bot with an unholy amount of accounts, and in particular [ItCameFr0mMars](https://github.com/ItCameFr0mMars) for throwing in more than anyone else.